The IMO Compendium and IMOmath.com

 The IMO Compendium was initially a project to collect and assemble the old manuscripts that IMO committees used in selecting the problems.
 It started in 2003, and after two years when the book was finished, we started the continuous development of this web site.
 It now includes preparation materials and problems from other competitions and olympiads.

-Ivan Matić (matic(at)math(dot)duke(dot)edu), assistant research professor at Duke University.
+Ivan Matić (Ivan(dot)Matic(at)baruch(dot)cuny(dot)edu), assistant professor at Baruch College, CUNY.
 During high school he won a silver medal at the IMO 1999.
 Over the past few years, his problem solving activities included teaching at Berkeley Math Circle, Canada/USA Mathcamp, Awesomemath summer program, and training the Duke Putnam Team.